Contacts

 Section titled “Containers / Accounts”// List containers (accounts)let containers = try manager.getContainers()for container in containers { print("\(container.name) - \(container.type)")}

-// Get default containerlet defaultID = try manager.getDefaultContainerID()Contact UI
+// Get default containerlet defaultID = try manager.getDefaultContainerID()Observing Changes

 Section titled “Contact UI”SkipContacts provides SwiftUI view modifiers for presenting native contact interfaces.